JorgeTTor/multistep-form-becomehost/README.md

-# places host wizardform
+# places host wizardform Issue #19
-Repo for creating the wizard form
+Repository for creating the wizard multistep form to allow a user to become a host